-Parts manufacturers have also shifted to building for complimentary industries outside of aerospace.
+Parts manufacturers have also shifted to building for complementary industries outside of aerospace.

 Adopting new tech has helped stave off potential disruptions to the manufacturing side of the aerospace industry.
-But, with novel and advanced materials there is higher risk of unforeseen problems that occur when trying to bond, coat, paint or otherwise adhere to those materials.
+But, with novel and advanced materials, there is a higher risk of unforeseen problems that occur when trying to bond, coat, paint, or otherwise adhere to those materials.
 That risk can be mitigated if the elements that lead to strong, reliable adhesion are understood and controlled.

 With leaner crews that have been called upon to adopt multiple roles in production, automated smart sensors are able to take some of the pressure off technicians who have no extra bandwidth for failures arising.
 Consistency between work shifts bolstered by intuitive and direct process monitoring equipment means plant managers can have a less overwhelmed crew, many of whom might have had to slide into a new role in production.

-Intelligent data collection, that makes it clear when equipment is not producing the proper cleanliness levels or surface conditions for perfect adhesion, is essential to an efficient process that is able to still operate at high rates even with a skeleton crew, or a scattered crew.
+Intelligent data collection, which makes it clear when equipment is not producing the proper cleanliness levels or surface conditions for perfect adhesion, is essential to an efficient process that is able to still operate at high rates even with a skeleton crew or a scattered crew.

-Quality engineers are not as close to the action as they used to be and travel restrictions have made it extremely problematic to try and traverse the miles between one office and a production facility.
-Precision data gathered on real parts, sending critical information in real time can make a meaningful difference in expenses traditionally required to do remote process monitoring.
+Quality engineers are not as close to the action as they used to be, and travel restrictions have made it highly problematic to try and traverse the miles between one office and a production facility.
+Precision data gathered on real parts and sending critical information in real time can make a meaningful difference in expenses traditionally required for remote process monitoring.

-Cutting costs by reducing the time required to put out quality-related fires, getting the most out of cleaning and treatment processes, eradicating scrap and rework means that crews that were laid off or furloughed can get back to work sooner.
+Cutting costs by reducing the time required to put out quality-related fires, getting the most out of cleaning and treatment processes, and eradicating scrap and rework means that crews laid off or furloughed can get back to work sooner.

-Putting greater emphasis on the things that can be controlled is key to proactive process control as opposed to reactive troubleshooting.
+Putting greater emphasis on the things that can be controlled is critical to proactive process control instead of reactive troubleshooting.
 This has been the approach Boeing has taken in response to the pandemic and ensuing production descent.
-Boeing said it’s working with suppliers on issues related to financial health.
+Boeing said it's working with suppliers on issues related to financial health.

 The Role of Maintenance and Repair Operations During the Time of Covid